 When working as a professional photographer, I often need to carry two heavy cameras.
-I need my gear to be firmly stabilized when I walk (not bouncing in all directions), and to be easily accessible.
-There are a bunch of different systems for that.
-In this article I will compare the two most famous systems on the market.
-My choice went on the MoneyMaker (by HoldFast) and the SpiderPro Dual Camera System (version 2 by Spiderholster).
-They both cost between $250 and $300, which is pretty expensive.
-But given the price of a camera and lens, you’d better have a good piece of equipment well designed that would do the job properly.
+I require my gear to be securely stabilized while I walk (not bouncing in all directions) and easily accessible.
+There are various systems available for this.
+In this article, I will compare the two most popular options on the market.
+My choices are the MoneyMaker (by HoldFast) and the SpiderPro Dual Camera System (version 2 by Spiderholster).
+Both cost between $250 and $300, which is quite expensive.
+However, given the price of a camera and lens, it’s important to have a well-designed piece of equipment that can do the job properly.
+And given the price of each holder, you prefer to be sure of your choice before investing that much money.

 First, I will present each of the systems (in case you don’t know them).
 Then I will make a list of the pros and the cons going into the details.